Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 The Take Away

-Every design project poses a unique set of challenges that, as UX designers, you must prepare for.
-While the tangible deliverables that UX designers create are easy to grasp, a better mindset makes UX designers successful.
+Every design project poses a unique set of challenges that, as a UX designer, you’ve got to prepare for.
+While the tangible deliverables that UX designers create are easy to grasp, indeed, a better mindset is what makes UX designers successful in that they:

 1. Continuously practice the craft of UX to deliver increasingly better artifacts.

-3. Embrace complex and wicked problems and realize there will never be a straightforward answer.
+3. Embrace complex and wicked problems and realize there’ll never be a straightforward answer—ever.

-4. Think flexibly, approach problems from different perspectives, and be open to solutions.
+4. Think flexibly, approach problems from different perspectives, and be ultra-open to solutions.

 Glassdoor’s research on the expected pay of UX designers across companies